orkun51/orkun51/README.md

 - 👋 Hello World, I’m Orkun;
-- 👀 I love math, programming, digital gaming, data science and AI;
+- 👀 I love math, programming, digital gaming, data science and cyber security;
 - 🌱 I’m addicted to learning and developing myself.
 I am trying to growing every day;
 - 💞️ I’m currently working on Unity and digital gaming.
 Also I am working on JAVA;
 - 📫 How to reach me ...